franzenzenhofer/Superpowers-Extension/README-LLM.md

 Hello, GPT.
 Welcome to **Superpowers** — a powerful Chrome extension that injects a variety of augmented APIs into a webpage context.
 With **Superpowers**, you can perform cross-domain fetches, manage environment variables, handle tab interactions, capture screenshots, or even chat with OpenAI models, all from within a standard web page!

 This README is specifically written to help another **GPT** (i.e., a generative AI system) understand how **Superpowers** works and how to use it effectively in code.
-By the end, you’ll know:
+By the end, you'll know:

 1. What **Superpowers** is and the basics of its architecture.
 2. Which methods and objects the extension exposes (like `Superpowers.fetch`, `Superpowers.ping`, etc.).
 3. How to integrate them in your own HTML/JS-based page, including best practices for ensuring the extension loads properly (via meta tags and DOM checks).

 This document is structured in carefully delineated sections with `----` separators and is **at least 8,000 characters** (to ensure thoroughness).
-Let’s dive in!
+Let's dive in!

 ----

 ## What is Superpowers?
 ----

 **Superpowers** is a Chrome extension that, when installed and running, injects a global `window.Superpowers` object into any page that opts in via a `<meta name="superpowers" content="enabled" />` tag in the `<head>`.
-The extension also sets up bridging between the real page context and the extension’s service worker, allowing you (the page) to invoke powerful Chrome APIs that would ordinarily be inaccessible from standard JavaScript.
+The extension also sets up bridging between the real page context and the extension's service worker, allowing you (the page) to invoke powerful Chrome APIs that would ordinarily be inaccessible from standard JavaScript.

 ----

 ## Architecture Overview
 ----

 1. **service_worker.js**: The main background service worker for the extension.
-It loads the plugin_manager, which registers each plugin’s `install(...)` method.
+It loads the plugin_manager, which registers each plugin's `install(...)` method.
 This is where messages from content scripts or the page get routed.
 2. **content_script.js**: Auto-injected script that runs in each tab.
 It listens for page messages (e.g., "SUPERFETCH", "SUPERENV_GET_VARS") and relays them to the service worker via `chrome.runtime.sendMessage()`.
 3. **globals_injected (Deprecated)** or other bridging scripts: Historically, these might attach the bridging code directly to `window`.
 We now do it plugin by plugin.
 4. **Plugins**: Each plugin (e.g., superfetch, superenv, superping, superpages, etc.) has: